 It isn’t hard to see in our culture as a digital people.
 The desire (or perhaps even pressure) to own your own business is simple to understand.
 Whether you find yourself driven by a need to diversify your income, to be recognized & paid for what you’re worth, to be free to pursue rewarding projects, or to travel the world, each of these needs/dreams require substantial freedom from the constraints of both money and time.

 If you’ve spent just 10 minutes on social media lately, you are almost guaranteed to have come across a meme, motivational speech, or inspirational quote about entrepreneurship.
 The goal to found a startup—launching a new business to help its customers in a meaningful way—is a grand endeavor no doubt.
 But something about all the hype simply doesn’t add up: The birth-to-death rate of small businesses in metro areas is actually negative, and has been for nearly a decade.

-Breaking down each of the closures could be chalked up to any number of reasons, some of which might not even apply to you.
-Instead, I’m going to cover the types of business models you could launch & turn a profit from as low cost startups.
+Breaking down each of the closures could be chalked up to any number of reasons, some of which might not even apply to your idea.
+Instead of reviewing failures here, I’m going to cover the types of business models you could launch & turn a profit from as low cost startups.